Atticus29/dataJitsu/bugs.md

 # Known issues

 ## Highly Urgent

+- [ ] I have to click on dropdown for "add another question for your users" button to "work"
   - [ ] Adding a new collection owner question doesn't repopulate the dropdown selections
 - [ ] Deleting a collection seems to display "collection added" snackbar
 - [ ] sometimes a collection that's not a COMPLETE representation of the collection gets added to the database.
 - [ ] The snackbars for when a collection already exists fire off too many times (forever?).
 Probably especially noticeable when there are several collections in the database

 ### Minorly Urgent